 In this article, I will be telling you why the Nvidia GeForce GTX 1650 SUPER is the budget king for Plex transcoding.
-But before we get into the reasons why that is, you need to know what transcoding even is, why you shouldn’t use your CPU to do it, and why they’re currently aren’t any viable alternatives to Nvidia.
+But before we get into the reasons why that is, you need to know what transcoding even is, why you shouldn’t use your CPU to do it, and why there currently aren’t any viable alternatives to Nvidia.

 By default, the Plex Media Server uses software-based transcoding, which uses the CPU.
-The problem with that is that CPUs aren’t really made to transcode videos.
+The problem with that is that CPUs aren’t really built to transcode videos.
 Even a powerful CPU will struggle to transcode multiple videos simultaneously.
 Transcoding a single 4K, 40Mbps, 8-bit HEVC video down to 1080p, 10Mbps would require a CPU with a PassMark score of over 12,000.
 In other words, the six-core AMD Ryzen 5 3500X could only transcode on such video at a time.
 If only there were a more efficient alternative…

 Why a GPU is better at Plex transcoding